Frayed (TV series)

-Frayed is an Australian-British comedy-drama television series on ABC TV and Sky UK (later Sky Max).
-It premiered in the United Kingdom on 26 September 2019 and in Australia on 16 October.
-The series was created and written by Australian comedian Sarah Kendall, who also stars in it.
-The first series of six episodes is set in 1988 London and Newcastle, New South Wales.
+Frayed is a comedy-drama television series created by, written by, and starring Sarah Kendall.
+It premiered on 26 September 2019 on Sky One in the United Kingdom and on 16 October 2019 on ABC in Australia.
+The first six-episode series is set in 1988, in London and Newcastle, New South Wales.
 Kendall portrays Sammy, who is an affluent Australian-born British resident with two teenage children.
 After her husband dies disgracefully and leaves a bankrupt estate, Sammy returns home to live with her mother Jean (Kerry Armstrong) and younger brother Jim (Ben Mingay).
 She encounters former boyfriend Dan (Matt Passmore) and works for politician Chris (George Houvardas), while fending off Jim's abrasive girlfriend Bev (Doris Younane).

-Frayed is produced by Nicole O'Donohue and directed by Shaun Wilson and Jennifer Leace.
-Merman Television's Sharon Horgan and Clelia Mountford, Guesswork Television's Kevin Whyte and ABC's Rick Kalowski and Que Minh Luu serve as executive producers.
-In February 2021, it was announced that the series was renewed for a second season of six episodes.
-It began airing on 29 September 2021 in Australia on ABC TV.
-It aired in the UK on Sky Max from 23 February 2022.
-This season is set in 1989 and has Sammy briefly return to London to try to recover her former home from a corrupt probate lawyer.
-However she must return, with her children, to Newcastle to answer questions about the disappearance of a policeman.
+In February 2021, it was renewed for a second series, which premiered on 29 September 2021 on ABC in Australia and on 23 February 2022 on Sky Max in the UK, following the shutdown of Sky One.
+The six-episode second series is set in 1989 and has Sammy briefly return to London to try to recover her former home from a corrupt probate lawyer.
+However, she must return, with her children, to Newcastle to answer questions about the disappearance of a policeman.
+In November 2023, it was cancelled after two series.

-On 28 November 2023, Kendall announced that Frayed would not be returning for a third season.